khrona/awesomium-wiki/general-use/introduction-to-web-views.md

 Please note that all WebViewListener events are dispatched asynchronously (meaning that the event may arrive a few milliseconds after the event actually happened in the child-process).

 ### Cleaning Up

+You should call `WebView::Destroy` once you are done using the WebView.
+You should try to avoid making this call from one of the WebViewListener or JSMethodHandler callbacks.